 The Texas Main Street Program of the Texas Historical Commission has recommended Beeville for National Accreditation to the National Main Street Center.
 The recommendation is based upon Beeville’s Report of Progress submitted to the state office as part of its annual reporting requirement for Fiscal Year 2018.
 Beeville is one 68 Main Street Texas Cities to be recognized this year.

 Texas currently has 89 designated Main Street programs, making it one of the largest in the country. the Texas program was one of the first state coordinating programs to be established in 1981, and since that time it has been a part of the Texas Historical Commission, the state agency for historic preservation.
-Year-end reinvestment statistics show cumulative reinvestment over this time from all programs that have participated at $3.38 billion, with the creation of more than 35,000 jobs and almost 5,000 small businesses.
+During 2017, approximately $500 million was reinvested into Texas' 89 Main Street districts.
+Additionally, 338 small businesses and $2,329 jobs were created.

 Volunteers are a very important aspect of the Main Street model because they help leverage the impact a small staff can have and also provide an avenue for the whole community to be a part of the success of downtown.
 Volunteer leadership works with staff to carry out the local program.
-Over the past year, 123,885 volunteer hours were contributed to Texas Main Street programs.
-Since 1999, more than 1.4 million volunteer hours have been contributed.
-The economic value of this to local public budgets is more than $35.6 million.
+Over the past year, 119,178 volunteer hours were contributed to Texas Main Street programs.

 More information on the National Main Street Center/Main Street America: http://www.mainstreet.org/